The Nag Hammadi Library, a collection of thirteen

 name of the scripture.
 Many of these translations are based on the work originally sponsored by the Coptic Gnostic Library Project of the Institute for Antiquity and Christianity, Claremont, California.

 Several prominent scholars have granted us permission to present their original translations of Nag Hammadi texts here in the Gnostic Society Library.
 We are particular indebted to the assistance and contributions of Dr. Willis Barnstone, Dr. John Turner, Dr. Stevan Davies, and the late Dr. Marvin Meyer.
-Copyright information is give with the various translations in the library; contributors to this collection retain all copyright to their works.
+Copyright information is given with the various translations in the library; contributors to this collection retain all copyright to their works.

-The International Edition of The Nag Hammadi Scriptures (published in 2007) provides authoritative translations for all of the Nag Hammadi texts, along with introductions and notes on the translations.
+The International Edition of The Nag Hammadi Scriptures (published in 2007, edited by Marvin Meyer) provides authoritative translations for all of the Nag Hammadi texts, along with introductions and notes on the translations.
 We also highly recommend The Gnostic Bible, edited by Willis Barnstone and Marvin Meyer; this comprehensive volume includes excellent introductory material and provides beautiful translations for the most important Nag Hammadi scriptures.

 Other important primary Gnostic texts – ancient writings discovered in the century before the

 recovery of the Nag Hammadi Library, including texts like the Gospel of Mary – are cataloged in the Classical Gnostic Scriptures

 If you would like to see the ancient manuscripts themselves, digital images of the original Nag Hammadi Codices are available online at the Claremont Colleges Digital Library.

 When analyzed according to subject matter, there are roughly six separate major